 Pomegranates*

-Sweeteners Agave nectar*
+Sweeteners, Agave nectar*

 Artificial sweeteners (such as aspartame; Nutrasweet; maltitol; mannitol; saccharin; sorbitol and sucralose (Splenda)